Nau3D/nau/README.md

 * Pedro Ângelo - programming
 * Marta Pereira - initial implementation of the event system manager
 * Leander Beernaert - initial Linux version, initial CMake building system
-* André Lui - initial implementation of the debug features available in nau
+* André Lui - initial implementation of the debug features
 * Jaime Campos and João Meira - initial Bullet integration
 * David Leal - Bullet and PhysX plugins
-* Bruno Martins - developing a plugin for Intel's embree (not ready yet)

 ImGuiFileDialog from https://github.com/aiekick/ImGuiFileDialog

-# building
+# CMAKE settings and requirements

 To build nau, and GLUT and GLFW (with ImGui) demo, the project is self-contained for Windows.
 For Linux install opengl, and devil